Israel calls Gaza City evacuation ‘inevitable’ as US hosts talks on post-war Gaza

 Israel has pressed ahead with plans to mobilize tens of thousands of reservists.
 Prime Minister Benjamin Netanyahu has said the military will launch its offensive while simultaneously pursuing a ceasefire.

-Hamas said last week it accepted a ceasefire plan from Arab mediators.
+Hamas said last week that it accepted a ceasefire plan from Arab mediators.

 The deal said to be under discussion would include a 60-day truce, the release of some of the 50 remaining hostages held by Hamas in return for hundreds of Palestinian prisoners, a surge of humanitarian aid into Gaza and a road map toward talks on a lasting ceasefire.

 Many in Netanyahu’s coalition oppose such a phased deal.
-Meanwhile, protests have swelled in Israel as hostages' families and their supporters urging a ceasefire.
+Meanwhile, protests have swelled in Israel as hostages' families and their supporters press for a ceasefire.
 The government argues that a widened offensive is the best way to bring them home and cripple Hamas’ capacity to launch future attacks.

 Witkoff says Trump will chair a separate meeting

-In Washington, U.S. Secretary of State Marco Rubio is set to meet with Israel’s Foreign Minister Gideon Sa’ar on Wednesday.
+In Washington, U.S. Secretary of State Marco Rubio was set to meet Wednesday with Israeli Foreign Minister Gideon Sa’ar.

-Witkoff told Fox News on Tuesday that President Donald Trump will chair a separate meeting, which would feature “a very comprehensive plan we’re putting together on the next day.”
+Witkoff told Fox News on Tuesday that President Donald Trump would chair a separate meeting, which would feature “a very comprehensive plan.”

-He did not offer details about that meeting, which did not appear on Trump’s public schedule on Wednesday.
+He did not offer details about that meeting, which did not appear on Trump’s public schedule for Wednesday.

-Witkoff also said the U.S.‘s official position was that hostages — Hamas’ main source of leverage — should no longer be part of negotiations.
-He told Fox News the talks should instead focus on issues including Gaza’s future and how to define Hamas in that context.
+Witkoff also said the official U.S. position was that hostages — Hamas’ main source of leverage — should no longer be part of negotiations.
+He told Fox News the talks should instead focus on issues such as Gaza’s future and how to define Hamas in that context.

 Hospitals report strikes near aid sites

-Local hospitals on Wednesday reported at least 10 deaths, including near an aid distribution site in central Gaza and at a displacement camp in the south.
+Local hospitals reported at least 10 deaths Wednesday, including near an aid-distribution site in central Gaza and at a displacement camp in the south.

 Israel's military did not immediately respond to questions about the strikes.
-Its offensive has killed 62,895 Palestinians during the war, according to Gaza’s Health Ministry, which does not say how many were fighters or civilians but says around half were women and children.
+Its offensive has killed 62,895 Palestinians during the war, according to Gaza’s Health Ministry, which says around half were women and children.
+The agency does not distinguish between fighters and civilians in its count.

 The ministry said Wednesday that 10 more people have died of malnutrition-related causes over the past 24 hours, bringing the total of victims of malnutrition-related causes to 313 people during the war, including 119 children.